 Icons in the Device Status area

-lcon Name and s tatus Alarm active.
-One or more al arms are active.
+Alarm active.
+One or more alarms are active.
 Touch this icon to reset (pause or turn off) the alarm tone.
 WARNING Do not pause or turn off an audible alarm if patient safety might be compromised.